MIDL Insight Meditation

 4. How to develop a mindful presence in your body.

-New Meditators: If you are new to meditation and would like to develop a daily meditation practice, I recommend beginning here.
-14-Day Introductory Course: How to Meditate for Calm.
+New Meditators: If you are new to insight meditation and would like to develop a daily meditation practice, I recommend beginning here.
+14-Day Introductory Course.

 Meditation Instructions: